 All students will build a foundation focused on human/computer interaction and the needs of the end user.
-Students will then apply the Informatics skill set in one of three contexts focused on end users within a specific domain, such as Health (including Telehealth) or Sports, or with a focus on Cybersecurity and Privacy.
+Students will then apply the Informatics skill set in one of two contexts focused on end users within a specific domain, such as Health (including Telehealth) or with a focus on Cybersecurity and Privacy.
 Students who do not want to specialize can mix and match courses from the two specializations to build a comprehensive general Informatics skill set.

 Convenient 100% Online Learning

 The Informatics program is delivered exclusively online, meaning everything is offered online—including courses, academic advising, faculty office hours, guest speaker presentations, research assistant opportunities, convocation, and more!

 There are no on-campus orientations or other required in-person events.
 Our students interact with peers and instructors through web conferencing, social networking platforms, a web-based learning management system, and other interactive environments.